-During 2020, OPI maintained the on-line ethics training course, which is deployed to all County employees through the Department of Human Resources.
+During 2021, OPI maintained the on-line ethics training course, which is deployed to all County employees through the Department of Human Resources.
 This training is intended for approximately 3,900 full-time employees, 600 part-time employees, and 100 contractors.
-This training covers various concerns, including confidentiality, and the Monroe County Law Department's criteria regarding the acceptance of gifts, and uses examples of issues identified during actual investigations.
+This training covers various concerns, including confidentiality, and the Monroe County Law Department's criteria regarding the acceptance of gifts, and uses examples of issues identified during actual investiga-

 In addition to employee/contractor on-line training, OPI, in conjunction with the County's Purchasing Unit, developed on-line ethics training for all vendors having professional service contracts and construction contracts with the County.
-OPI's objective is to have this training incorporated into Requests for Proposals and Public Bids beginning in 2021 and required in order to fully execute a contract.
+OPI's objective is to have this training incorporated into Requests for Proposals and Public Bids beginning in 2022 and required in order to fully execute a contract.

 In addition to the on-line training, OPI provides classroom-style trainings to employees through New Employee Orientation, Supervisory Training, and direct presentations to departments.
-Due to the COVID-19 pandemic, OPI was able to provide only 3 classroom-style training sessions to a total of 51 employees in 2020.
+Due to the COVID-19 pandemic, OPI was prevented from providing any classroom-style training sessions to employees in 2021.